 5. Have Lunch at Your Favorite Restaurant

 While you may have plans to go to a party with friends in the evening, consider reserving New Year's Eve lunch for just you and your boo.
-We love hearing about couples whose tradition is a New Year's Eve brunch or lunch at a favorite special restaurant.
-What a great way to extend the fun of the day (and a perfect build-up for fireworks later on, if you know what we mean!).
+We love hearing about couples whose tradition is a New Year's Eve brunch or lunch at a favorite, special restaurant.
+What a great way to extend the fun of the day (and a perfect build up for fireworks later on, if you know what we mean).

 6. Pop Bottles

-Whether it's wine or champagne, it can be fun to choose a bottle that is somehow meaningful to you and your love (think, the vintage year of your wedding, or a region that is special to the two of you).
+Whether it's wine or champagne, it can be fun to choose a bottle that is somehow meaningful to you and your love (think, the vintage from the year of your wedding, or a region that is special to the two of you).
 Cheers to love!

 7. Plan a Getaway, Even If It's Just for the Night

 Life can get hectic and sometimes the thing you want more than anything is some QT with your partner.
 Planning a getaway, even if it's just for one night, is one of those New Year's Eve traditions for couples that both of you can look forward to every year.
 It doesn't have to be big or elaborate—it can be as simple as renting a place on Airbnb in a nearby town for a one-night stay, or as elaborate as taking off to Havana for a week.
-The point is just to get away and enjoy each other as you close out the year and welcome the new one!
-This is definitely a New Year's tradition we can get behind.
+The point is just to get away and enjoy each other as you close out the year and welcome the new one.
+This is definitely a NYE tradition we can get behind.

 8. Eat Grapes for Good Luck

-In Spain, it's tradition to eat 12 grapes at the stroke of midnight to bring prosperity in the New Year.
+In Spain, it's tradition to eat 12 grapes at the stroke of midnight to bring prosperity in the new year.
 Light a fire, pour some vino, and make a delicious cheese and grapes platter to devour come midnight.

 9. Make an Ice Skating Date

-Nothing's more winter-wondery than ice skating, especially if it's an outdoor ice rink.
+Nothing's more winter-wondery than ice skating, especially if it's at an outdoor ice rink.
 Ice skating is a fun, go-to New Year's Eve date.
 Wrap yourself up in your cutest scarf and get ready for a night of hand-holding and hot chocolate.
 Who cares if you wobble a bit?
 You've got your love there to hold on to, after all.

 10. Break Plates